 Ever watch a baby sleep?
 It’s a profoundly meditative experience–deeply soothing and compelling.

-I love those sleepy smiles, but I’ve always worked to chase away the cries.
+I love those sleepy smiles, but I’ve always worked to chase those cries away.

-And then it occurred to me… Maybe they belong together.
-Maybe the baby, in these early moments, was being prepared to be present to both the joy and loss his life would hold.
+But now it occurs to me–Maybe they belong together.
+Maybe the baby, in these early moments, is preparing for the joy and loss his life will hold.

 On the morning of my mother’s leaving, the world seemed to echo this truth.
 The sun shone bright, a bay breeze blew through the window over her bed, and her young granddaughters took a seat beside her body, lovingly touching her face, casually discussing their own deaths “someday,” while outside, her grandsons jumped on the trampoline.